tonyvx/007x/hr_efficiency/HR_Analysis.md

-## Problem
-###Factors important to retain performing employees
+##About Client and problem
+The client is the HR department for company ABC.

+HR Department wants to know:

-* We will be exploring data set available for avenues for improving employee satisfaction and identify factors important to employees.
+* The factors that are important to the employees.
+* Why are best and most experienced employees of ABC leaving prematurely.
+* Provide recommendation to HR department to lower attrition rate and save on hiring costs.
-* We will be building a predictive model to determine probability in leaving.
-We comapre logistic regression and random forest models.
+* Build a predictive model to determine their probability in leaving.

 ## Data Source
 https://www.kaggle.com/ludobenistant/hr-analytics